-Stuart Davies is Director of the Center for Tropical Forest Science-Forest Global Earth Observatory at the Smithsonian Institution.
+Stuart Davies is Director of the Forest Global Earth Observatory at the Smithsonian Institution.
 He holds the Frank Levinson Chair in Global Forest Science and is a Senior Staff Scientist at the Smithsonian Tropical Research Institute.

 His research investigates ecological and evolutionary influences on variation in rain forest communities across the tropics.
 He uses a range of demographic, community, biogeographic, and evolutionary studies to understand how environmental factors constrain species distributions and affect demographic and ecological processes.
 These studies are fundamental to understanding the origins of diversity in forests, and for developing a more predictive framework for understanding the impacts of changing land-use and global climatic changes on forests.